 This is an overlay district on the existing Industrial District along Alden Road and Route 240.
 It allows Medical Marijuana Facilities that comply with Department of Public Health Regulations by Special Permit.
-A special permit for a Medical Marijuana Facility will be limited to uses such as cultivation, processing and packaging of Marijuana for Medical Use, and retail sale or distribution of Marijuana for Medical Use to Qualifying Patients.
-Town of Fairhaven Master Plan | 2017 DRAFT (Version 2.0) Land Use
+A Special Permit for a Medical Marijuana Facility will be limited to uses such as cultivation, processing and packaging of Marijuana for Medical Use, and retail sale or distribution of Marijuana for Medical Use to qualifying patients.